WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-12-13-azure-arc-getting-started.md

 date: 2021-12-13
 author: Wolfgang Ofner
 categories: [Cloud]
-tags: [Azure, Azure Arc, GitOps, SQL, Kubernetes, Postgre SQL]
+tags: [Azure, Azure Arc, GitOps, SQL, Kubernetes, PostgreSQL]
 description: Azure Arc is a bridge to the cloud to project your on-premise, or in another cloud, resources into Azure and allows you to use Azure features for these resources.
 ---